Chemotherapy for vaginal cancer

 How is it given?

-The drugs are usually given by injection into a vein (intravenously) and sometimes as tablets.
+The drugs are usually given by injection into a vein (intravenously).
 You will usually have several treatment sessions, with rest periods in between.
 Together, the session and rest period are called a cycle.
-Treatment is usually given to you during day visits to a hospital or clinic as an outpatient.
+Treatment is usually given during day visits to a hospital or clinic as an outpatient.
 Rarely, you may need to stay in hospital for a few nights.

 For more on this, see our general section on Managing chemotherapy side effects.